Khloe Kardashian Shares New Video Of Baby True ‘Looking Like A Little Lady’

-Khloe Kardashian shared the cutest video of her newborn daughter True Thompson on her official Instagram story where the little girl was sitting up on a chair, wearing an adorable pink dress and a bow in her hair.
+Khloe Kardashian shared the cutest video of her newborn daughter True Thompson on her official Instagram story where the little girl was sitting up on a chair wearing an adorable pink dress and a bow in her hair.

 Ever the proud mama, the Keeping Up with the Kardashians star can be heard stating to her daughter, “Baby True, who’s the cutest little girl, looking like a little lady?”
 The quick video ended adorably when True let out a little sneeze and Khloe said endearingly, “Bless you, mama.”